 Clay White Clay (Kaolin) also known as China or White Clay, is basically kaolinite and is the mildest of all clays.
 White Kaolin Clay is suitable for sensitive skin.
 It helps stimulate circulation to the skin while gently exfoliating and cleansing it.
 White Kaolin Clay does not draw oils from the skin and can be used on dry skin types.
 Pink Clay or Rose Clay is mild kaolin clay that can be used on normal to dry skin to gently cleanse and exfoliate the skin while improving the skin's circulation.
 Rose Clay is tinted with iron oxides and gives a beautiful pink colour.
 We use both white clay and pink clay in our natural face mask.

 Cocoa Butter (Theobroma Cacao) has been called the ultimate moisturizer, and has been used to keep skin soft and supple for centuries.
 It is one of the most stable, highly concentrated natural fats known, and melts at body temperature so that it is readily absorbed into the skin.
 Cocoa butter is often recommended for treatment of skin conditions such as eczema and dermatitis.
 When applied topically, it creates a barrier between sensitive skin and the environment and also helps retain moisture.
-In addition, cocoa butter contains cocoa mass polyphenol (CMP), a substance that inhibits the production of the immuno globulin IgE.
-IgE is known to aggravate symptoms of both dermatitis and asthma.
-We use Cocoa Butter in all of our creams and in some bath bombs too.
+All of our creams contain cocoa butter.

 Coconut Oil (Cocos Nucifera) An excellent oil for soap making as it lathers so well and produces a nice hard bar.
-Coconut Oil is being discovered in cooking too for all the health benefits it possesses.
 We use coconut in our soaps and that is why you can even wash your hair with our soaps.

 Cold Process Soap-Making An ancient process by which fats/oils/water/lye come together in a chemical process known as saponification to form soap.
 We only use the cold process technique and never use pre-made soap bases. (see glycerine)